elephantbox/docker-image/readme.md

       - .:/app
 ```

-Then, start the project and visit it at http://localhost:8000
+Then, start the project:

 ```
 docker-compose up -d
 ```

-## Documentation To Be Written

-- using xdebug
-- command line helper
-- cron jobs
-- entering the shell
-- using a different `my_init` command
-- run-services
-- transition to scalable baseimage (k8s deployments)
+Finally visit it at http://localhost:8000